otsaloma/dataiter/doc/index.rst

-dataiter Documentation
+Dataiter Documentation
 ======================

-dataiter is a Python package of classes for data manipulation. dataiter is intended for practical data science and data engineering work with a focus on providing a simple and consistent API for common operations.
+Dataiter is a Python package of classes for data manipulation.
+Dataiter is intended for practical data science and data engineering work with a focus on providing a simple and consistent API for common operations.
 Currently included are the following classes.